6 minute read.Last Modified 2023-01-18 14:38 EST

 Clicking NEW TEAM displays the New Team configuration panel.

 Type a name and select an avatar for the new team.
 You can edit team permissions and settings after creating it.

 To configure a team, click on the Configure settings icon and then click Teams.
 To change team members or permissions, click on the edit icon edit for the team you selected on the list.

-You can change a team profile avatar, name, or grant team members permission to create new TrueCommand alert rules by selecting the Enable alert creation checkbox.
+You can change a team profile avatar or name or grant team members permission to create new TrueCommand alert rules by selecting Enable alert creation.

 You can configure system permissions the same way as individual user system access.
 Note that individual user account permissions can override team permissions.

-To delete an account details and permissions, open the Configure settings menu and click Teams.
+To delete account details and permissions, open the Configure settings menu and click Teams.
 On the Users page, click the delete icon delete to the right of the user you want to delete.
-A popup displays to confirm Team deletion.
+A popup displays to confirm the team deletion.